Who we are

 The Hands Physio’s care for humanity exists and extends beyond the workplace.
 We have a driving desire to help others and value the quality of life, regardless of where it is.
 Our team is passionate about partnering with other individuals and organisations that share our values, and doing what we can to support those efforts around the globe.

-Teresa is a passionate and dedicated physiotherapist, specialising in hand, wrist and upper limb injuries at The Hands Physio.
+Teresa is a passionate and dedicated physiotherapist, focused in hand, wrist and upper limb injuries at The Hands Physio.
 She has developed a keen interest in managing complex injuries and seeks creative treatment approaches to generate optimal results for her patients.
 Teresa is proficient in speaking Mandarin and Shanghainese.